Stano55/grammar/README.md

 # grammar
-This repository contains classes which represents regular and context-free grammar, nondeterministic and deterministic finite automata and bottom-up parser
+This repository contains classes which represents regular and context-free grammar, nondeterministic and deterministic finite automata and syntactic analyzer LR(1)